Élie Bayol

-Élie Marcel Bayol (28 February 1914 in Marseille – 25 May 1995 in La Ciotat) was a French racing driver who raced in Formula One for the O.S.C.A. and Gordini teams.
+Élie Marcel Bayol (28 February 1914 – 25 May 1995) was a French racing driver who raced in Formula One for the O.S.C.A. and Gordini teams.
 Bayol also raced sports cars, mostly driving DB-Panhards for the Deutsch Bonnet works team including winning the 750cc class and Index of Performance at the 1954 24 Hours of Le Mans.

 Career

 1950

 Bayol started his career in 1950 racing 500cc DB-Panhards in races and hillclimbs around France.
 Having previously used Citroën engines, DB found that Panhard were more supportive of their racing endeavours.
 Panhard decided to take their new 611cc two-cylinder model to the 24 Hours of Le Mans.
 Bayol shared his car with DB co-founder René Bonnet.
 On Sunday morning, well in the lead in the Index of Performance category, Bayol's engine broke a conrod.
 With Bonnet there to instruct him, Bayol was able to repair the engine using tools carried in the car to the extent that he was able to start it and drive with one cylinder to the pits for a full repair.
 While a great deal of time was lost, they were able to resume and were classified as finishers.